 Many of us take for granted the fact that we can read and write, but for those that can’t it is more than just being embarrassing, it is limiting.
-Imagine not knowing how to read a menu, type on the computer or your phone, be able to fill out a resume, or many other needed forms for work… try getting a job without being able to read and write, good luck.
+Imagine not knowing how to read a menu, type on the computer or your phone, be able to fill out a resume, or any other needed forms for work… try getting a job without being able to read and write, good luck.

-Originally established to provide tutoring support for adults who could not read and write, Project Literacy Central Okanagan Society has evolved to provide literacy support for immigrant families, children and seniors.
+Originally established to provide tutoring support for adults who could not read and write, Project Literacy Central Okanagan Society has evolved to provide literacy support for immigrant families, children, and seniors.

 ABC Life Literacy Canada is a non-profit organization that aims to strengthen organizations that promote adult learning.
 We develop and support the use of high-quality introductory learning materials and resources written in clear language.

 Decoda Literacy Solutions is the only province-wide literacy organization in British Columbia.
 Providing resources, training, and funds, Decoda supports community-based literacy programs and initiatives in over 400 communities across BC.
-Decoda supports children and families, youth, adults, seniors, Indigenous and immigrant communities in an effort to build strong individuals, strong families and strong communities.
+Decoda supports children and families, youth, adults, seniors, Indigenous and immigrant communities in an effort to build strong individuals, strong families, and strong communities.

-Room to Read is a global organization devoted to promoting literacy and girl’s education.
+Room to Read is a global organization devoted to promoting literacy and girls’ education.
 Each year, the outstanding organization gets a little bit closer by providing nearly one million kids with outstanding educational programs and essential learning materials they need to succeed.

 Reading Is Fundamental has recognized a national literacy crisis in America which it is committed to creating a more literate country.
-They work hand-in-hand with book publishers, distributors, schools, community centers, health clinics, migrant camps, and homeless shelters to provide kids in need with books and other important reading resources they couldn’t otherwise have access too.
+They work hand-in-hand with book publishers, distributors, schools, community centers, health clinics, migrant camps, and homeless shelters to provide kids in need with books and other important reading resources they couldn’t otherwise have access to.